tytydraco/yessleep/out/A_Weird_Story_my_Gramps_Told_Me__The_Tale_of_the_Road_Killer.md

 Gramps always had a story.
 Always.
-We’d lived out in the sticks long ass I could remember, on the ass end of Culver Road, not far from the bombed out-looking-but-still-functional gas station.
+We’d lived out in the sticks long as I could remember, on the ass end of Culver Road, not far from the bombed out-looking-but-still-functional gas station.

 Not many people out this way, not much life at all really.
 Occasional big rig speeding by , stray car here and there.
 And tons and tons of roadkill.
 Pasty, mashed animals usually littered the road far as the eye can see.